-A continuous subcutaneous insulin external infusion pump is a portable insulin pump.
+A continuous subcutaneous insulin external infusion pump is a portable, battery operated, insulin pump.
 It is about the size and weight of a small pager.
 The pump delivers a continuous basal infusion of insulin.
 Insulin pumps can be automatically programmed for multiple basal rates over a 24-hour time period.
-This can be useful for such situations as nocturnal hypoglycemia, the dawn phenomenon, and to assist with tight glycemic control.
+This can be useful for such situations as nocturnal hypoglycemia and the dawn phenomenon.